Natalie Schafer: Personal life

 Schafer was married to actor Louis Calhern from 1933 to 1942; they had no children.
 Schafer and Calhern appeared together in the 1956 film Forever, Darling.

 Schafer was secretive about her age.
 She reportedly never revealed her true year of birth to her husband during their marriage.
 For many years, her birth year was generally given as 1912.
 Few people believed this; yet her actual year of birth of 1900 (which was not discovered until after her death) surprised even her intimate friends.
-She was reportedly also a breast cancer survivor, which she withheld from her fans and friends.
+She was reportedly also a breast cancer survivor, a fact she withheld from her fans and friends.

 At the time of her death, a family spokesman stated that Schafer's survivors included her longtime companion Maurice Hill.

 Death

 Schafer died of liver cancer in her Beverly Hills home at the age of 90.
 She was cremated; her ashes were scattered into the Pacific Ocean, off San Pedro's Point Fermin Light.
 She bequeathed between $1.5 million and $2 million to the Lillian Booth Actors Home to renovate the hospital's outpatient wing, which was renamed the Natalie Schafer Wing in 1993.